alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 {% endhighlight %}

-I noticed the code is very similar in both `CompanyFantasyName` and `UserName` as they both check string validation and size.
-I could use one interface and class for both, passing some attributes for the length of the characters however as they have different business meaning some changes can add some unnecessary complexity for example if I need to check if the user already exists in the database.
-I could also create a utility class but that would not have any meaning for the business too.
+This is important, we can notice the code is very similar in both `CompanyFantasyName` and `UserName` as they both check string validation and size.

-One thing we could do is create another abstraction that could be reused in both places, for this particular example I will use one interface called `Text` handling the validation inside the implementations just like in EO, just keep in mind you always can do and should do what fits your context the best.
+{% highlight csharp %}
+        if (string.IsNullOrWhiteSpace(name) || name.Length > 100) {
+            return false;
+        }
+{% endhighlight %}

+{% highlight csharp %}
+        if (string.IsNullOrWhiteSpace(name) || name.Length > 150) {
+            return false;
+        }
+{% endhighlight %}

+I could merge both classes receiving the length parameter from the constructor and that would solve my problem, however, if anything changes on `CompanyFantasyName` or `UserName` it will cause some problems to our application and we might need to split the classes again. despite the fact they have a different meaning for the business, so merging them will impact our code/business language (ubiquitous language).

+To get rid of this duplication without compromising the business class I will create another abstraction representing a text on the application, this new interface will be named `Text` and I will name the first implementation `SimpleText`.

 {% highlight csharp %}